LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 end
 {% endhighlight %}

-The parameter `T` is stored so it can be used to define the type for the split values in the decision trees.
-(Saving this type as an attribute feels ugly, but I could not find a better way to do this.)
-The type can be determined from the training dataset.
+The type T can be determined from the training dataset.
 But most of the time it will be `Float64`, so we can make an outer constructer to make this type the default:
 {% highlight julia %}
 RandomForestClassifier(;n_trees=100, max_depth=nothing, max_features=nothing, min_samples_leaf=1, random_state=Random.GLOBAL_RNG,